Signiant/web-transfer-api-samples/README.md

 download.setApiKey('abc123');`
 ```

-Note that this replaces the line:
+Note that this replaces the previous implementation that used the following code:

 ```javascript
 transferObject.setProperty(